Doomlands/Duolingohack/README.md

 # Duolingohack
-Paste into console for auto answer
+Paste into console for autolingo